marctc/site/content/talks.md

 title = "Talks"
 +++

-I'm not actively doing talks in coferences (for now) but it's an interesting activity.
+I'm not actively doing talks in conferences (for now) but it's an interesting activity.
 Here's a list of some talks that I gave in the past:

 ## 2022